MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Environment_Variables.md

 > [!NOTE]
 > In Windows, environment variable names are case-insensitive.
 On Linux and
 > macOS, environment variable names are case-sensitive.
 In most cases,
-> environment variable are all uppercase.
+> environment variables are all uppercase.
 Refer to the documentation for your
 > operating system for specific information.

 ### Changing Environment Variables